dvd25/Capstone-Backend/README.md

 # Fitness Club Management System

-## Frontend app created for my Capstone Project using Reactjs, Javascript, Nodejs and Expressjs.
-Should be installed and connected with my Capstone Backend for full functionalities.
+## Backend app created for my Capstone Project using Nodejs and Expressjs.
+Frontend application set up to consume the API's this backend offers.

  A backend application that has API and microservices that a small fitness gym or similar businesses can utilise.